 So, what’s going on?
 Why have these intelligent and well-meaning environmentalists latched on to an unnecessarily partial and bleak view of human nature?

 Before getting into this, let’s decode their statements.
 When Attenborough laments humans’ overriding pursuit of short-term goals, he’s referring to the malign social influence of the profit motive found in industrialised capitalist economies.
-And when Monbiot bemoans humans’ penchant for SUVs and long-haul flights, he’s describing the behavioural consequences of hyper-consumerist culture from the same societies.
-The effect of both declarations is the shrinking of the category “human” from people of every society to those belonging only to the industrialised world.
+And when Monbiot bemoans humans’ penchant for SUVs and long-haul flights, he’s describing the status-signalling behavioural consequences of hyper-consumerist culture from the same societies.
+The effect of both declarations is the shrinking of the category of “human” from people of every society to those belonging only to the industrialised world.

 These assertions are consistent with the broader homogenising and ethnocentric tendencies of Western thought, most evident, perhaps, in the sciences.
 An obvious example is the popularisation of the term ‘the Anthropocene’ for our current geological epoch, which erases human diversity and reinforces the erroneous notion that humanity-as-a-whole is responsible for the planetary-scale climatic disruption we’re witnessing.

-With respect to narratives of human nature, psychological science has ruthlessly erased IPLCs from the “human”.
+With respect to narratives of human nature, psychological science has casually erased IPLCs from the “human”.
 Recognised as the “WEIRD” problem2, psychological knowledge is dominated by studies involving a very specific kind of human: the university student in rich industrialised nations.
 In what can only be described as a form of colonisation of the mind3, generalised claims about “humans” are unashamedly made by Western psychologists from this exceptionally limited population sample.

 Inevitably, these fallacious generalisations seep into Western environmental discourse.
 In his influential book “Don’t even think about it: Why our brains are wired to ignore climate change”, environmentalist George Marshall consulted eminent psychologists on the question of why “we” don’t seem to care about the climate crisis.
 Their conclusion was that human brains are riddled with biases that prevent meaningful collective climate action.
 Evolution, he’s told, failed to furnish us with instincts to respond to such an abstract and distant threat4.